← Back to Blog

 Job seeker checking email and waiting to hear back after applying for a job

-How long does it take to hear back after applying for a job?
-You usually hear back within 1 to 2 weeks if your application is moving forward, though 3 to 4 weeks is normal at larger companies.
-Silence past 2 weeks means you have not been shortlisted yet.
-Silence past 4 weeks is, in practice, a soft rejection.
-Send one polite follow-up at the 1-week mark, then keep applying elsewhere.
+If your application is moving forward, the first real reply usually comes inside two weeks.
+Silence past 2 weeks means you are not shortlisted yet.
+Silence past 4 weeks is a soft no. Send one polite follow-up at the 1-week mark, then keep applying elsewhere.

-If the silence is happening on every application, the problem may be upstream.
+If the silence is happening on every application, the problem is usually upstream: your resume never cleared the ATS screen, so no recruiter ever read it.
 See our guide on why your resume never gets interviews.

 Timeline showing how long to wait to hear back after a job application